A Great Team building Program at Camp Friedlander

-Project COPE is an activity operated for adults and youth comprised of group initiatives, team building, problem solving, and physical challenge.
+COPE (Challenging Outdoor Personal Experience) is a challenge course or ropes course activity operated for adults and youth comprised of group initiatives, team building, problem solving, and physical challenge.
 Although COPE uses some of the skills, techniques and tools of rock climbing, it is not a climbing course.
 Rather, it uses climbing situations as one of several means to achieve its goals, including the development of trust, communication, self-esteem, leadership, problem-solving, decision-making and teamwork.

 Benefits to Your Team

 Team members are challenged to become more aware of themselves and others, and to discover their strengths and limitations.
 For groups that already know each other well, COPE builds on this knowledge to improve communication and leadership skills.
 For newer groups – even complete strangers – COPE is a great mechanism for rapidly developing a strong sense of team membership.
 Beyond all these lofty objectives, COPE is fun!

 The activities and challenges offered as part of the COPE program can be tailored to meet your group’s needs.
 You can choose the type of activities that best fit your current group dynamics and your intended outcomes:

 - Teambuilding and initiative games – The trail to forming an effective team starts with getting to know your group members.
 What makes them tick?
 How do they work with others?
 How do they react to challenges, frustrations, and successes?
 A series of fun and extremely participatory games will quickly help team members learn more about each other as they prepare for the future challenges on the course.

 - Low COPE – A series of physical obstacles are placed through the woods of Camp Friedlander.
 Your team’s mission, should they choose to accept it, is to work as a team to overcome these challenges.
 None of the obstacles can be completed by one person alone, so each team member must evaluate the strengths and weaknesses of the others in order to succeed.